lambdastack/lambdastack/docs/home/howto/MODULES.md

 ## User point of view

-From a user point of view, there will be no significant changes in the nearest future as it will be still possible to install LambdaStack "classic way" so with a single `lscli` configuration using a whole codebase as a monolith.
+From a user point of view, there will be no significant changes in the nearest future as it will be still possible to install LambdaStack "classic way" so with a single `lambdastack` configuration using a whole codebase as a monolith.

 For those who want to play with new features, or will need newly introduced possibilities, there will be a short transition period which we consider as a kind of "preview stage".
 In this period there will be a need to run each module separately by hand in the following order: